UCSD-DSC-Capstone-B08-LLM-Team/LLM_as_Info_Extractor/README.md

 - `--output_dir`: Base directory for prompt outputs (optional)

 #### 2. Call Bedrock:
-`call_bedrock`sends generated prompts to an Amazon Bedrock hosted LLM (e.g., DeepSeek) and saves the model responses to disk.
+`call_bedrock.py` sends generated prompts to an Amazon Bedrock hosted LLM (e.g., DeepSeek) and saves the model responses to disk.
 It is designed to operate on prompt CSVs produced by `prompt_generation.py` and follows a standardized directory structure to automatically infer task and retrieval method.

 The scipt expects the prompt CSV path to follow this structure:
 ```php-template